lvh/caesium/README.md

   from you; but you have to understand libsodium to use them.
 The upside of that is that this library provides the APIs necessary to use `libsodium` safely; e.g. with locked buffers with canaries, secure memset, et cetera.
+* caesium's APIs match libsodium's behavior.
+If libsodium hashes a seed to produce a keypair, caesium will hash a seed to produce a keypair.
+If libsodium uses the default output size of a particular hash function, caesium will use the default output size of that hash function.
+(These were at time of writing not true for at least 1 other library).

 caesium tries to just give you the libsodium experience from Clojure.
 It maps fns to predictable names; `sodium_crypto_secretbox_open_easy` will be called